 The other day, I asked my Facebook followers if they prefer their Halloween treats to be cute or scary/gory.
 The consensus was for cute treats, which is totally how I feel about the matter.
-I mean, who wants to eat a cupcake that looks like a brain when you could enjoy festive, colorful Candy Corn Bark instead?
+I mean, who wants to eat a cupcake that looks like a brain when you could enjoy festive, colorful Halloween Bark instead?

 Personally, I don’t think that Halloween sweets comes much cuter than candy corn.
 But to be perfectly honest, it’s not my favorite Halloween confection when it comes to flavor.
 Me and my self-proclaimed sweet tooth actually find it (gasp!) too sweet.
 Shocking, I know.
 However, pair that candy corn with something salty and I’m suddenly a fan.

-So when I was inspired to make y’all some Candy Corn Bark, I decided to temper the sugar overload with not just one, but two sources of salt!
+So when I was inspired to make y’all some Halloween Bark, I decided to temper the sugar overload with not just one, but two sources of salt!
 Salty pretzel twists and peanuts balance the sweetness of the white chocolate and candy corn, and they also add a nice crunchy texture as well as visual appeal.
 WIN!

 If you think you’ve seen pretzel-based bark around here before, you may have caught my Strawberry Pretzel Chocolate Swirl Bark back at the beginning of the year.
 I loved the way the pretzels contrasted with the sweet chocolate and the slightly tart freeze-dried strawberries in that recipe, so I thought the same premise would transfer nicely to this candy corn variation.
 And sure enough, the pretzels were just the ingredient to balance everything out!